fversnel/fversnel.github.io/_posts/2019-04-01-baba-is-you.markdown

 # Using the spec

-To top it off we'll write a function that takes a level and returns only the its
+To top it off we'll write a function that takes a level and returns only its
 rules:

 ```clojure